Daf LaKorei

 Seudah Shlishit Sponsors:

-Mr. & Mrs. Edward & Vera Kraven in memory of Vera’s beloved father, Vilgelm Frishman A”H.
+Mr. & Mrs. Ervin & Valerie Roth in memory of Valerie’s beloved father, Mor Elbogen A”H.

 Nedivei Yom: